-- WKEXP 801, 802, 803 (with a minimum of one work term during the Fall or Winter Terms). - ii.
-Required pre- and post-employment career education. - iii.
-All degree program requirements. - Degree requirements must be completed in a term following the final work term. - v.
-A minimum cumulative total of 12 months of work experience, and not more than 16 months.
+- WKEXP 801, 802, 803 (with a minimum of one work term during the Fall or Winter Terms). - 2.
+Required pre- and post-employment career education. - 3.
+All degree program requirements. - Degree requirements must be completed in a term following the final work term - A minimum cumulative total of 12 months of work experience, and not more than 16 months.